Sadruddin Aga Khan

-Sadruddin Aga Khan (17 January 1933 – 12 May 2003) was a French-born statesman and activist who served as United Nations High Commissioner for Refugees from 1966 to 1977.
+Prince Sadruddin Aga Khan (17 January 1933 – 12 May 2003) was a French-born statesman and activist who served as United Nations High Commissioner for Refugees from 1966 to 1977.
 During his tenure, the agency expanded its operational focus to include refugee situations outside Europe.

 He married twice, but had no children of his own.
 Sadruddin died of cancer at the age of 70, and was buried in Switzerland.

 Life and career

 Childhood and education

+Sadruddin after his birth in 1933 with his father Aga Khan III.

 Born in Neuilly-sur-Seine, France, he was the only child of Sultan Mahomed Shah (known by his title Aga Khan III) and his third wife, the French-born wife Andrée Joséphine Carron.
 He received his early education in Lausanne, Switzerland, before graduating Phi Beta Kappa in 1954 from Harvard College.
 At Harvard, he lived in Eliot House with Paul Matisse, grandson of French artist Henri Matisse, with future Paris Review founders George Plimpton and John Train, and with Stephen Joyce, grandson of Irish writer James Joyce.
 Along with Plimpton, he was an editor for the Harvard Lampoon.
-After three years of post-graduate research at the Harvard Center for Middle Eastern Studies, Prince Sadruddin began a career in international service.
+After three years of post-graduate research at the Harvard Center for Middle Eastern Studies, Sadruddin began a career in international service.

 Although he was raised in Europe by his French mother, his father, who was the 48th hereditary Imam of the Nizari Ismaili Muslims, had a strong influence on him.
 He recalled that his father "insisted that I learnt the Koran and encouraged me to understand the basic traditions and beliefs of Islam but without imposing any particular views.
 He was an overwhelming personality but open-minded and liberal."

 He described Iran as the cradle of his family, though he never lived there.
 When he was a child, his paternal grandmother used to recite to him the great epic poems of Persian history.
 He held British, French, Iranian, and Swiss citizenship, and was fluent in French, English, German and Italian, while also speaking some Persian and Arabic.